touchlab/KaMPKit/README.md

 [Intro to Kotlin Multiplatform](https://vimeo.com/371428809) - General intro to KMP from Oredev in Nov 2019.
 Good overall summary of the platform.

-### ~~Kotlin/Native Concurrency~~ *(this is all old now...)*

-~~Kotlin/Native's state and concurrency model is different than the JVM (which includes Android).
-The goal is "[Saner Concurrency](https://medium.com/@kpgalligan/saner-concurrency-74b0bf8ed446)" In practice, if you're not writing custom concurrency logic, it's pretty simple, *but only if you understand it*.
-You ***must*** learn the basics.~~

-~~[Practical Kotlin Native Concurrency](https://dev.to/touchlab/practical-kotlin-native-concurrency-ac7) - Our recent blog post series.
-This was written for KaMP KIt, but we published these separately because this is very important for developers to understand.~~

-~~[Kotlinconf 2019: Kotlin Native Concurrency Explained](https://www.youtube.com/watch?v=oxQ6e1VeH4M) - Deeper dive talk from Kotlinconf.~~

-~~**We cannot stress this enough.
-If you're going to build anything significant, you need at least a basic understanding of the concurrency model.**~~

-~~We should also point out, the version of coroutines we're using in native is still a preview release.
-We discuss that in the docs linked above, and more detail in [GENERAL_ARCHITECTURE](docs/GENERAL_ARCHITECTURE.md#Kotlinx-Coroutines).~~

 ### "Selling" KMP

-KaMPKit can help you demonstrate to management and other stakeholders of the value of sharing code with KMP.
+KaMPKit can help you demonstrate to management and other stakeholders the value of sharing code with KMP.
 Check out these resources for more advice on pitching KMP to your team:
 [Building a Business Case for KMP](https://touchlab.co/building-business-case-kotlin-multiplatform/) [7 ways to convince your engineering manager to pilot Kotlin Multiplatform](https://touchlab.co/7-ways-convince-engineering-manager-pilot-kotlin-multiplatform/)

 ### Xcode Debugging

-For information on how to debug kotlin in Xcode, check out the [Debugging Kotlin In Xcode](docs/DEBUGGING_KOTLIN_IN_XCODE.md) doc.
+For information on how to debug Kotlin in Xcode, check out the [Debugging Kotlin In Xcode](docs/DEBUGGING_KOTLIN_IN_XCODE.md) doc.

 ## 5) Integrating 'shared' With Existing Apps